Grand Larceny of Credit Cards and Debit Cards

 - New York Larceny and Theft Crimes Sentencing Guidelines

 - New York Criminal Arrests and Convictions: Immigration Consequences

 - NYC Employee Arrests: Direct and Collateral Consequences

 - Doctors, Nurses and Other Medical Professionals: NY Arrests and Licensure

 - Fraud & Theft Convictions: FINRA, Form U4 & FDIC Consequences

-For further information on larcenies involving debit cards and credits cards in New York, please refer to the Crotty Saland PC’s easily accessible materials on New York Penal Law 155.30(4).
+For further information on larcenies involving debit cards and credits cards in New York, please refer to the Crotty Saland PC’s easily readable and simplified materials on New York Penal Law 155.30(4) and 165.45(2).

-The New York criminal defense lawyers at Crotty Saland PC represent clients throughout the New York City region.
-When you need a legal advocate to institute your strongest defense, there is no substitute for the New York criminal lawyers and former Manhattan prosecutors at Crotty Saland PC who will utilize their experience and advocacy to protect you today and wherever your tomorrow may lead you.
+The New York criminal defense attorneys and credit card theft lawyers at Crotty Saland PC represent clients throughout the New York City region and Hudson Valley When you need a legal advocate to institute your strongest defense, there is no substitute for the New York criminal lawyers and former Manhattan prosecutors at Crotty Saland PC who will utilize their experience and knowledge to protect you today and wherever your tomorrow may lead you.

 Call the Grand Larceny criminal lawyers and former NYC prosecutors at (212) 312-7129 or contact us online today.